Welcome to Albin and Co Solicitors, specialising in

 Jane is a longstanding trustee of the Berkshire Carers’ Service.

-Specialises in mental health law Alice has been a member of the Law Society’s Mental Health Accreditation Scheme since January 2015.
-She has represented detained patients at a range of hospitals in both Tribunal and Hospital Manager’s Meetings.
+Alice specialises in mental health law and has been a member of the Law Society’s Mental Health Accreditation Scheme since January 2015.
+She represents clients in both civil and restricted cases.
+Alice regularly conducts hearings at all levels of security.

-Alice is also able to assist clients in Care Programme Approach Meetings and with after-care arrangements.
+Alice is also able to assist clients in Care Programme Approach Meetings, Hospital Managers’ Hearings and with after-care arrangements.

 In her spare time Alice enjoys running and travelling.